KushalVenkatesh/recommendation-engine-example/README.md

-#Building a Recommendation Engine with Aerospike and Spring Boot
+#Building a Recommendation Engine with Aerospike, MongoDB and Spring Boot

 Author: Peter Milne, Aerospike Director of Application Engineering

 **Recommendation engines** are used in applications to personalize the user experience.
 For example, e-commerce applications recommend products to a customer that other customers -  with similar behavior - have viewed, enjoyed, or purchased.
 News application would use a real-time recommendation engine, as stories come and go quickly.
 These application additions improves the user experience, increases sales and helps retain loyal customers.
 This guide contains code for an example real-time non-contextual cosine-similarity based engine.
-By using most recent behavior for recommendations, etra

 This example use the **Spring Boot** application environment, a powerful jump-start into the versatile Spring Java based web application framework.
 With Spring Boot you can build powerful applications with production grade services with little effort - and easily launch and enjoy the enclosed example.
 This example can be translated into other frameworks.

-The **Aerospike** database is used as the storage engine, and is a good fit.
+The **Aerospike** and **MongoDB** are the databases you can use as the storage engines.
+You can choose to use one or both.
 Aerospike is a highly available, low latency NoSQL database that scales linearly - thus easy to run an online service.
 It is an in-memory database optimized to use both DRAM and native Flash.
 Aerospike boasts latencies averaging less than 1 millisecond with well more than 100,000 queries per second per server, with high availability and immediate consistency.

-Aerospike is well suited to this example because in order to make a recommendation, thousands of objects and behaviors may be examined, and each behavior will generate two writes to the database.
+**Aerospike** is well suited to this example because it scales both horizontally (out to multiple nodes in a cluster) and vertically bing completely multi core and NUMA node aware.
+This is all automatic and zero-touch.

+**MongoDB** has a nice programatic interface and uses a fashionable JSON dialog between client and server.
+We did find some challenges in scaling MongoDB with its approach to clustering and high availability.

 ##What you will build
 This guide will take you through accessing the Github repository containing the project, and creating a simple recommendation service.
 The provided engine will use Similarity Vectors to recommend a product - in the case of the example data set, movies - to a customer.
 The algorithm for this is very elementary, and will provide a starting point for real-time recommendation research, but also will provide recommendations based on the demonstration data provided.